Grit – Why passion and resilience are the secrets to success

 Don’t get distracted by talent

 The most important lesson however that Duckworth teaches here is how much we get distracted by talent.
 Many tend to feel that since they are talented, they don’t have to work so hard.
 This book emphasizes that talent enough is not everything.
 First, you have to show up.
 Showing up means that if you say you are a writer, go ahead and write.
 If you want to be a tennis player, go ahead and play tennis.
 And this is not just for a day or two, play tennis and make it your prime interest.

 “80% of success is showing up”- Woody Allen

 If you grew up believing you were smart and being told you’re smart all the time, you kind of believed that the way would pave itself for you.
 Somehow you would find a way around, right?
 After all, you’re a smart person, and other people will realize that.
 I thought the same.
 Sadly, I was in this school of thought for the longest time.
-I thought that just because you are smart, you didn’t have to make so much effort.
+I thought that just because you are smart; you didn’t have to make so much effort.
 Other people, that were not so smart, had to make the effort.
 Wasn’t I wrong!
-I read this later in Mindset, by Carol Dweck which I will summarize in a later post.
+I read this later in Mindset, by Carol Dweck.

 Effort counts twice